thedude0606/options_copy_TB/DECISIONS.md

 **Decision**: Use SQLite for local data storage.
 **Rationale**: SQLite provides a lightweight, file-based database solution that is easy to set up and maintain, while still offering robust SQL capabilities for data storage and retrieval.

+### 5. Yahoo Finance API Integration
+**Decision**: Integrate with Yahoo Finance API for historical market data retrieval.
+**Rationale**: Yahoo Finance API provides comprehensive historical market data that can be used as a reliable source when Schwab API data is unavailable or insufficient, enhancing the application's data retrieval capabilities.

 ## Design Patterns Used

 ### 1. Factory Pattern